infinum/eightshift-docs/docs/guides/blocks-block-from-components.md

 You may wonder: what is the difference between components and blocks?
 Aren't they the same thing?

 They are similar, but not the same.
 Components are, for lack of a better word, _dumb_.
 They aren't bothered with the context and they are **reusable**.
-This is the key word in this whole ordeal.
+This is the keyword in this whole ordeal.
 One component may be reused in different blocks.
 Also, the main difference is that the component is not registered in WordPress; its sole purpose is to provide reusable parts for your blocks.

 Let's look at an example.
 For instance, we want to create a card block.
-This block consists of an image, a title and a text.
+This block consists of an image, a title, and a text.

 ### Folder structure

-First we'll create a block in the `src/blocks/custom/card` folder.
+First, we'll create a block in the `src/blocks/custom/card` folder.
 The folder structure will look like this

 ```shell
 |card